SouryaParnSid/medhack/README.md

 - Styled with Tailwind CSS 4
 - UI components from Headless UI
 - Icons from Heroicons
-- AI capabilities powered by Google's Generative AI (Gemini), OpenAI, and TensorFlow.js
+- AI capabilities powered by Google's Generative AI (Gemini)
 - Offline capabilities with Next-PWA

 ## Support